 2. Make sure to wash your new tattoo several times a day with a soft, non-scented, antibacterial soap (Dial Soap Gold is a great brand to use) to keep it clean and avoid potential infection.
 Make sure to do this for two to three weeks or until the tattoo is more or less healed.
 Remember, never touch your tattoo unless you have just washed your hands!

 3. For the first few days (we suggest three days) after washing the tattoo make sure to apply an ointment to keep it hydrated.
-Great ointments to use that can be picked up at a drug store are A+D or Aquaphor.
+Great ointments to use that can be picked up at a drug store are Hustle Butter, Aveeno, Curel, or any other nonscented/alcohol-free/non petroleum based products.
+For those who are allergic to many ingredients, Aquaphor can be used, although it contains petroleum, when used in light coats it can be beneficial.
 Use this sparingly!
 A thin layer is better than drowning the tattoo in goo and will help it heal faster.

 4. After the first few days of using ointment switch to a non-scented lotion after you wash your tattoo.
 Aveeno is a great brand available at drug stores and comes in both large bottles as well as convenient travel sizes, which are perfectly sized to fit in your pocket or purse.